-NOAH is a seven-key piano keyboard.
-Instead of memorizing keys and notes, we simply use visuals instead.
-To play the piano, touch the bigger animals towards the lower third of the app.
+NOAH is designed as a seven-key piano keyboard, making it perfect for young children who are still in the pre-reading stage.
+To play the “piano”, simply touch the bigger animals located towards the lower third of the app.

 How to compose a new lesson

 Step 1: Every time you touch the octopus button, a new composition / lesson will be created.

 Step 2: Touch the turtle or rabbit button to listen and “watch” as the lesson plays.
 The only difference between the turtle and rabbit button is the playback speed.

 Step 3: Play the large animal (piano keys) according to how the “notes” (mini animals) are arranged.

 In NOAH, there are seven animals representing the musical notes A, B, C, D, E, F, and G. These animals have been specifically chosen for their distinctiveness and ease of recognition by young children.
 They are: